 AnyRecover supports data recovery from all storage mediums, including memory cards, hard drives, digital cameras, camcorders, flash drives, smartphones, etc.

 Please keep in mind that the more you write data to your PC, the less your chance of recovery.
 Therefore, it's necessary to perform data recovery as soon as possible.
-In order to use your PC as normal, download AnyRecover now to recover the deleted files!
+To use your PC as normal, download AnyRecover now to recover the deleted files!

 Step 1: Now select the location where your files were stored before deletion.
-Simply navigate to the hard disk or folder which you wish to scan and then click the Start button.
+Simply navigate to the hard disk or folder that you wish to scan and then click the Start button.

 Step 2: Wait patiently for the process to complete.
 Once done, all your files will be listed.

-Step 3: On the left sidebar, open the folders to preview your lost files, this is an amazing feature to allow you to recover files selectively.
+Step 3: On the left sidebar, open the folders to preview your lost files, this is an amazing feature to allows you to recover files selectively.

 It depends on the system size, and usually, the whole process will only take 20-45 minutes.
-However, System Restore will stuck on restoring files and setting sometimes.
+However, System Restore will stuck on restoring files and settings sometimes.
 It will increase the processing time accordingly.

 According to the official statement, System Restore cannot be interrupted if it's being run in safe mode or from the System Recovery Options menu.
-But if the process stuck on for more than 1 hour, you can force shut down your PC and restart it to check the status.
+But if the process is stuck on for more than 1 hour, you can force shut down your PC and restart it to check the status.

 Yes.
 Once you start the System Restore process, the system files, installed programs, and the files/folders saved on the Desktop will be deleted.
 Your personal files like documents, photos, videos, etc won't be deleted.